Explore the Family and Consumer Sciences Education Program

 Assistant Professor

 Dr. Kevin Lein is an education professor at Wayne State College.
-His experience includes 15 years as a K-12 administrator and coach at every level; 20 years as a collegiate instructor, coach, and administrator; and six years as a K-12 teacher.
-Lein has been involved in educational initiatives as a local, state, and regional leader and was also a school board member.
+His experience includes 15 years as a K-12 administrator and coach at every level and function; 25 years serving in higher education as an instructor, coach, and administrator; six years as a K-12 teacher; and various levels of involvement in educational government and leadership, including school board member.

 Lucas Munter, MSE